muratk5n/thirdwave/en/README.md

 The mystique is mostly for marketing.
 The tech is kludgy, not fit to be a currency in the way its maximalists dream about.
 Glad it was created, but have to move on.
-The gold-replacement angle definitely is a no-go as gold itself is not fit as a currency.
+The gold-replacement angle definitely is a no-go as gold itself could not serve that function.

 ---